Alextree81/SQL-and-Data-Visualization/README.md

-# h_and_m
+# BA775 Final Project
-BA775 team project based on SQL and Tableau
+This is the course repository for BA775 based on SQL and Tableau

-Contributors: Jiadai Yu, Shu Wang, Fanfei Zhao,Sixuan Wang, Yuesen Zhang
+Final Project Contributors: Jiadai Yu, Shu Wang, Fanfei Zhao,Sixuan Wang, Yuesen Zhang